SteffenReith/J1Sc/README.md

 7. Build J1Sc (either using the VHDL or the Verilog version) by "sbt run".
 The generated files can be found in "gen/src/vhdl/J1SoC.vhd" and "gen/src/verilog/J1SoC.v".
+You need "Board_<BOARDNAME>.vhd" and "PLL.vhd" in "src/main/vhdl/arch" or the corresponding Verilog versions in "src/main/verilog/arch" as toplevel for synthesis.

-   The Xilinx Vivado project file "J1Sc.xpr" for the VHDL version can be found in "vprj/vhdl/J1Sc" and the Verilog version is in "vprj/verilog/J1Sc".
+   A Xilinx Vivado project file "J1Sc.xpr" for the VHDL version can be found in "vprj/vhdl/J1Sc" and the Verilog version is in "vprj/verilog/J1Sc".
-   Note that J1Sc runs fine with a 80Mhz Clock on a Nexys4 DDR from Digilent.
-Constraint files for the Nexys4 DDR can be found in "/src/main/xilinx/nexys4ddr"
+   Note that J1Sc runs fine with a 100Mhz Clock on a Nexys4 DDR from Digilent.
+Constraint files for the Nexys4 DDR can be found in "/src/main/xilinx/nexys4ddr" the corresponding files for the Nexys4 can be found in "/src/main/xilinx/nexys4".

 8. Build J1Sc (see "gen/src/vhdl" or "gen/src/verilog") and send the .bit
    file to your FPGA/board (use either